All Episodes

 We're not going to let this go by today.

-This is open line Friday, and it's also NFL championship game Friday.
+This is Open Line Friday, and it's also NFL Championship Game Friday.

-And we're going to talk about these games in large way in honor to the late Ken Hutcherson who passed away in December.
+And we're going to talk about these games in large way in honor to the late Ken Hutcherson, who passed away in December.

-We always had him on the program to discuss the playoff games and the Super Bowl, so we'll do that in his honor later today.
+We always had him on the program to discuss the playoff games and the Super Bowl.

-Plus your phone calls all coming up.
+Plus, your phone calls all coming up.

 Don't go away.

-And Obama said today in his speech on the NSA.
+This is another piece of BS that Obama said today in his speech on the NSA.

-I mean, because this he doesn't believe this.
+Because he doesn't believe this.

-In fact, he's he's thwarting this.
+In fact, he's thwarting this.

-He said our system of government is built on the premise that our liberty cannot depend on the good intentions of those in power.
+He said, our system of government is built on the premise that our liberty cannot depend on the good intentions of those in power.

 It depends upon the law to constrain those in power.